cloudoperators/juno/apps/supernova/README.md

 #### Labels

 The labels clause allows specifying a set of additional labels to be attached to the alert.
-Following is a live example of a set of labels from an alert of the `support_group:containers` with `severity:info` in the `region:eu-de-2`.
+They look something like the below:

 ```js
 {